Dragon Lady; Josephine's Journal

 Apparently Mrs. Valentine removed only the unnecessary (or maybe no longer correct) insignia.
 Should have checked, but I honestly gave it no thought.
 I let out a short laugh, and the soldier echoed it.

 "They told me to watch for you, Ms. Lindorm.
 We have your recurve, arrows and broadheads.
 You want them all, or are you looking for target practice?
-May as well tell you that we have no archery here, although the rifle range is just
+May as well tell you that we have no archery here, although the rifle range is just outside the compound, to the west."

 This was going to be much easier than I thought.
 The arrows were transferred to me, along with the rest of my kit.
 If I had to hike, I would need the broadheads, as well as target tips, so I collected everything they had.

 "I know where to practice, thanks.
 Hey, what's with the handgun?"
 It was in the same cubby as my other weapons.
-The quartermaster went back again and
+The quartermaster went back again and returned with Quicksilver.

 "Vincent told us this was yours, if you wanted.
 Right now, we don't have extra ammunition for it, though, just what he left."
 While I could easily carry the handgun, I finally decided to leave it in the armory.
 Not enough rounds to justify the weight of the weapon itself.
 And I hated the noise and acrid smoke of firearms.
 Sweet of Vincent to think of me; I said as much, thanked the soldier, and left.

 By the time I walked from the compound towards the village, my mood had lifted.
 I was pleased to see the same sparkling morning as when Vincent and I first shook hands in front of the inn, many months ago.
 Just for nostalgia, I looked around the town, strolling past the Shinra Mansion and out towards Mt.
 Nibel.
 The Mansion looked deserted and completely derelict; apparently no one thought it presented a good rehab project.
 I did, though, and made a mental note to look into it later.
-A soldier stood guard in front of the main entrance, but
+A soldier stood guard in front of the main entrance, but I decided any questions I had could wait until later.

 It was soon clear that a trip to Mt.
 Nibel and the reactor was out of the question.
 I had no desire to walk in the bitter cold of the hills.
 The breeze was absolutely glacial and in no time my feet were freezing.
 I trotted back into Nibelheim and stopped for a quick cocoa at the inn to warm my insides.

 When I finally exited east of the village, I headed to where we hid the buggy given us by Dio, owner of the Gold Saucer and the sands below.
 It had been a peace offering, sort of an apology, to atone for our nasty imprisonment in his desert town.
 Couldn't believe my good fortune!
+How did it escape being scavenged by a wandering thief?

 A thief like me, for instance.
 Of course I had no key.
 The buggy was simple, stripped down to basics, so I reached into the steering column and easily pulled out the wiring.

-wedding ring caused me to simply accept it on my finger.
+That's when I first noticed the Damascene band.
+Twenty years of wearing a wedding ring caused me to simply accept it on my finger.
 A love-gift from Vincent?
 Didn't matter; it had to go back.
 We'd already been over this once before.
 The pretty trinket was much too intimate a present for anyone but a life partner.
 And we were definitely not life partners.
 One night’s loving does not a marriage make.
 Besides, no more of that stuff for this lady.

 I tucked the band into a side pocket of my quiver; it would be necessary to wear it again after the wiring was done.
 Otherwise I was guaranteed to lose the darned thing in battle.